carpentries-incubator/geospatial-python/_episodes/05-raster-structure.md

 and datum (`datum=`).

 ### UTM Proj4 String
-Our projection string for `surface_model_HARV` specifies the UTM projection as follows:
+Our projection string for `surface_HARV` specifies the UTM projection as follows:

 `'+proj=utm +zone=18 +datum=WGS84 +units=m +no_defs'`